akalinux/span-tools/README.md

 ## Manual Consolidation and Error Checking

-Data integrity is very important: the internals of the "st" package check for errors by default.
+Data integrity is very important: the internals of the "st" package does not check for errors by default.
+Error checking can be enabled on the SpanUltil instance by setting u.Valudate=true.
  The iterators of the "st" package stop progressing if an error is encountered.
 Typically error checking is done in an instance of SpanOverlapAccumulator.
 This is generally a good place to stop the iteration process.
 The SpanOverlapAccumulator instance provides a method called s.Accumulate(SpanBoundry).